What Laws Can Affect a Nursing Home Abuse Claim in Mississippi?

-One item that’s important to keep in mind is the statute of limitations in Mississippi.
-According to Mississippi Code §15-1-49, you have three years to come forward with a claim.
+One important item to keep in mind is the statute of limitations in Mississippi.
+According to Mississippi Code § 15-1-36, you have two years to come forward with a claim.
 If you wait and this window of time passes, you may not be able to file a claim and fight for compensation.

 Meeting with a lawyer as soon as possible could prevent missing the deadline.
 In addition, your case may have unique circumstances that may affect how the statute of limitations applies.

 When you’re pursuing a legal claim for your loved one, your lawyer will look into their economic and noneconomic damages.
 Economic damages are the financial losses of the abuse.
 This can include medical expenses, money lost due to financial abuse, or what their future care will cost.

 Noneconomic damages refers to the other aspects of the damage from the abuse.
 Your loved one may have experienced pain and suffering, loss of enjoyment of life, and their health may have severely suffered as well.
 While noneconomic damages may make up part of the settlement amount, Mississippi Code § 11-1-60 states that the damages cap for institutions for the aged or infirm is $500,000.